alirybicki/CSC_SLT/README.md

 Experiment:
 https://research.sc/participant/login/183183/publicid

-Log in with your assigned number (1-10)
+Log in with your assigned number (11-20)

 To replicate the analyses from the raw data, download everything in the Analysis folder and save locally.
-Edit the script so working directories refer to your local machine.
-Data from gorilla will be available on Tuesday here:
+Edit the script so that working directories refer to your local machine.
+Data from Gorilla will be available on Tuesday here:

 Run SLS_workshop.m